SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

     - Re 21:8; 22:15; Ro 1:29-32; 1Co 6:9-10; Gal.
 5:19-21; Eph 5:3-5; Mt 7:21,23.
 - Cults ([Watchtowerites](https://carm.org/jehovahs-witnesses/jehovahs-witness-are-really-watchtowerites/), Mormonism, Seventh-day adventists, Islam)
     - [Those who reject essential doctrine.](https://bit.ly/3XJY5AB)
+- Theological Liberalism
+    - Theological liberalism emerged in the late 19th and early 20th centuries along with all the other cults and is a complete re-invention and rejection of Christianity as understood by its own founders.
+    - See Antinomianism

 ---